mentix02/djanxt/ui/README.md

 ### Sharing the Database

 Since Next.js is more of a "frontend" framework, we use Django (which is more of the "backend" framework) to manage the databases.
 The [`models.py`](../apps/user/models.py) file under the `user` app contains the models for the database required by BetterAuth.
-Django + BetterAuth share the `user_user`.
+Django + BetterAuth share the `user_user` table.
 The extensible [`lib/auth.ts`](lib/auth.ts) file contains the authentication logic along with the customized table fields and names.

 ### Password Hashing